AgentOxygen/HDP/README.md

 The Heatwave Diagnostics Package (HDP) is an open-source Python project that equips researchers with computationally-efficient tools to quantify heatwave metrics across multiple parameters for daily, gridded data produced by climate model large ensembles.

-The HDP offers functions that leverage Xarray, Dask, and Numba to take full advantage of the available hardware capabilites.
+The HDP offers functions that leverage Xarray, Dask, and Numba to take full advantage of the available hardware capabilities.
 These functions have been optimized to both run quickly in serial execution and scale effectively in parallel and distributed computing systems.
 In addition to computing heatwave datasets, the HDP also contains several plotting functions that generate summary figures for quickly evaluating changes in heatwave patterns spatially, temporally, and across the heatwave parameter space.
-The user can choose to use the resulting matplotlib figures as base templates for creating their own custom figures or opt to create a standardized deck of figures that broadly summarize the different metric trends.
+The user can choose to use the resulting matplotlib figures as base templates for creating their own custom figures or opt to create a standardized deck of figures that broadly summarizes the different metric trends.
 All graphical plots can then be stored in a Jupyter notebook for easy viewing and consolidated storage.

 # Why create the HDP?